Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 The hotel is clean and staff are very helpful.
 There’s not much more to ask for!

-If you’re wondering how to tour Phuket in 3 days while balancing some luxury time and being in a central location, this resort is the answer.
+If you’re wondering how to tour Phuket in 3 days while balancing some luxury time, then Keemala Resort is the place for you!

 Warning though, you might be tempted to spend your entire 3 days here and not leave at all!